samuraime/how-to-test-react-hooks/README.md

 # How to test react hooks?
-(How to test components that use Hooks?)
+(How to test components that use hooks?)

 ## TLDR